saifhaq/alma/README.md

 </h2>

 With just one function call, you can get a full report on how fast your PyTorch model runs for inference across over 40 conversion options, such as
-JIT tracing, torch.compile, torch.export, torchao, ONNX, OpenVINO, Tensort, and many more!
+JIT tracing, torch.compile, torch.export, torchao, ONNX, OpenVINO, TensorRT, and many more!
+This allows one to find the best option for one's model, data, and hardware.
 See [here](#conversion-options) for all supported options.

 ## Table of Contents